NCAR/climate-primer-water/doc/ch3_baselines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There continues to be a broad range of remotely sensed
-hydrologically-relevant data sources that continue to be made available
+hydrologically-relevant data sources that continue to be made publically available
 and can help offset and supplement some of the datasets mentioned above
-(e.g. GPM and SWOT), especially in regions with limited observed
+(e.g.,GPM and SWOT), especially for regions with limited observed
 coverage, and the reader is encouraged to continue to monitor the
 availability of additional resources that could help with their
 hydrometeorological data needs.
 Examples: